 A DNA chip is a small piece of

 silicon glass (~1 cm2) to which a large number of

 synthetic, single-stranded DNA oligonucleotides ("oligos") have

 been chemically bonded [left].
-Oligos function as DNA
+Oligos function as DNA probes: they "stick" (anneal) selectively

-(anneal) selectively

 only to those DNA molecules

 whose nucleotide sequences are exactly complementary: T pairs with A, and G with C. They can therefore be

 genes, for example the presence of a particular allele against

 the background of a complete genome.
 In effect, oligos act like

 computer "reads" the

 pattern of annealing and "reports"

 which alleles are present.

 DNA chips can be used s Variant Detector Arrays (VDAs)

 to look for DNA sequences

 that differ by single

 of the four oligos

 highlighted in the first bloc differ only at the last position.

 To determine which alleles are present, genomic DNA from an

 dye, and applied to the chip.
 The genomic DNA fragments

 anneal only to those oligos to which they are perfectly

 complementary: in this case, the allele with the ~T~ SNP allele binds to the ~~A

 allele binds to the ~~G

 fluorescent tags and identifies the individual as a C / T heterozygote.

 [The single spots in

 the other three columns indicate that the individual is homozygous at the three

 corresponding SNP positions].